What are Critical Periods

-A critical period is a phase during which the brain cell connections are more plastic and receptive to the influence of a certain kind of experience.
+A critical period is a phase during which the brain cell connections are more plastic and receptive to the influence of a certain kind of life experience.
 These connections, called synapses, can form or strengthen more easily during this period.
-Synaptic connections usually stabilize after this window of time and the wiring becomes harder to change at a later age.
+Synaptic connections usually mature and stabilize after this window of time and the wiring becomes harder to change at a later age.
 Lacking certain experiences in the early years of life can have a profound effect on developing neural connections.

-In developmental psychology, the critical period hypothesis states that during this critical period of brain development, a new skill or trait is usually formed given a specific experience is presented.
-If the critical experience is not available during this time, it becomes much harder, less successful or even impossible to acquire the skill or trait after the window of opportunity closes.
+According to the Critical Period Hypothesis, during the critical period, a new skill or trait can be formed given the proper life experience.
+If the experience is not available during this time, it becomes much harder, less successful or even impossible to acquire the skill or trait after the window of opportunity closes.